 When to Call a Professional

-Some thermostat problems are genuinely beyond DIY repair and there is no shame in recognising that.
+Some thermostat problems are beyond DIY repair.
 Call a qualified HVAC technician if:

-- The system has power but your heating or cooling still does not work — problem is elsewhere in the system
+- The system has power but heating or cooling still does not work

-- You have tried all seven fixes and nothing has resolved the problem — time for professional diagnosis
+- You have tried all seven fixes and nothing has worked

-According to RepairPal, a professional thermostat diagnosis and replacement typically costs between $150 and $300 including labour.
-While this is more than a DIY fix it is far less expensive than allowing an underlying electrical problem to go unresolved.
+According to RepairPal, professional diagnosis and replacement typically costs between $150 and $300 including labour.

 How to Prevent Your Thermostat From Stopping Working

-- Replace batteries every year before heating season even if the thermostat appears to be working normally
+- Replace batteries once a year before heating season

-- Keep the thermostat clean by gently dusting around the vents and screen monthly
+- Keep the thermostat clean by dusting vents and screen regularly

-- Check your condensate drain line every few months during air conditioning season to prevent float switch trips
+- Check the condensate drain line during cooling season

 Frequently Asked Questions